AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 `.symtab` section.
 It can be removed if `objcopy` is invoked with `--strip-unneeded` parameter instead of `--strip-debug`.

-`cmake --install` has `--strip` [option](https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake-install-strip) which performs such aggressive atripping during installation.
+`cmake --install` has `--strip` [option](https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake-install-strip) which performs such aggressive stripping during installation.
 If we use it after the build:

 ```bash
 # `LIBFOO_STRIP` is a custom option in the example project